 We continued to invest in our infrastructure assets to improve reliability and meet increasing electricity, natural gas, treated water, sanitary and stormwater collection and wastewater treatment demands.
-Total capital expenditures increased by \$68 million for the year ended December 31, 2023, compared with 2022 primarily due to higher capital expenditures in the Company's Distribution and Transmission segment due to the construction of a new substation to facilitate interconnection of two new power generation units in Alberta and in the U.S. Regulated Water segment due to construction of a new wastewater treatment facility in Arizona.
+Total capital expenditures increased by \$31 million for the year ended December 31, 2024, compared with 2023 primarily due to higher spending in the Company's Water Services segment for advanced metering infrastructure, and higher spending in the North American Commercial Services segment for the EPCOR 130 expansion project and new developments in Texas Gas.
+This is partially offset by lower spending in the Company's Distribution and Transmission segment on a new substation to facilitate interconnection of two new power generation units in 2023.